athkishore/chikkadb-ts/README.md

-> This project is in the initial stages of development and is not yet functional.
-Feel free  to look around and play with the code.
+> This project is in the initial stages of development and is not yet stable.
+Feel free to [try it out](#get-started), or look around and play with the code.
 >
 > You might also be interested in checking out the companion exploration packages at https://github.com/athkishore/chikkadb-journey